 Measuring chronic pain in everyday life

-Today, Evidation announced the DiSCover Project (Digital Signals in Chronic Pain) — a study we are running to understand the relationship between behavior, biology and health in people with and without chronic pain.
+Today, Evidation announced the DiSCover Program (Digital Signals in Chronic Pain) — a study we are running to understand the relationship between behavior, biology and health in people with and without chronic pain.
 We chose to focus on chronic pain because of its prevalence, national importance, and perhaps most importantly, the fact that it still lacks treatments and solutions that work for many patients.

 In addition, chronic pain is one of many conditions that can be immensely frustrating to live with because it’s challenging for patients and health care practitioners alike to measure and address.
 The path to even getting diagnosed with chronic pain is hard.
 Since pain presents itself in a variety of ways and is difficult to measure, a newly recurring issue that is rooted in chronic pain can lead to a long and grueling diagnosis process.
 Once diagnosed, every individual’s experience with pain is unique– some experience pain flares at different times of day, others experience flares with the weather, and others spend decades unclear on what is triggering their pain.
 The chronic pain experience isn’t actually one experience at all.
 In fact, each patient is affected in profoundly different ways with their own pain experience.